-We are getting all these premium features at a price of Rs.2,35,000 on-road.
-That’s why I called it the Best value for money Bike.
-Apart from this, we also require some essential touring accessories for our bike like Saddle Stay & Top rack, Crash guard, Windshield, Saddlebags, Tank Bag & Top box, etc. To know more about essential touring accessories buying guide click button below.
+We are getting all these premium features at a price of Rs.2,75,000 on-road.
+That’s why I called it the Best value-for-money Bike.
+Apart from this, we also require some essential touring accessories for our bike like Saddle Stay & Top rack, Crash guard, Windshield, Saddlebags, Tank Bag & Top box, etc. To know more about the essential touring accessories buying guide click the button below.

 Riding a bike, for a longer period is not as easy as we think.
-Before leaving for such a long ride, we must start practicing with short distance rides.
-And for a safe & comfortable ride, we need some essential Riding gears for us too.
+Before leaving for such a long ride, we must start practicing with short-distance rides.
+And for a safe & comfortable ride, we need some essential Riding gear for us too.

 Essential Riding Gears

-At high speed, the road surface is act like a big belt sander.
-Good gears is designed for abrasion resistance and is armored against impacts at your joints.
-For complete list of riding gears & in depth buying guide, click on read more button below.
+At high speed, the road surface acts like a big belt sander.
+Good gears are designed for abrasion resistance and are armored against impacts at your joints.
+For a complete list of riding gear & detailed buying guide, click on the read more button below.